markusmoenig/Eldiron/docs/docs/creator/docks/tile_node_graph.md

 - selected from the tile picker
 - previewed like grouped content
 - applied to supported surfaces and geometry just like other tile sources

+FX-oriented node groups can also be used as particle/light sources for Builder assets and similar runtime effects.

 At runtime, Eldiron uses the generated tiles of the node group, so the node graph becomes a reusable procedural tile source inside the project.